 WHCM, student radio station, is managed, staffed, and operated entirely by students.
-The station is currently a closed circuit operation within the College Center and also in Buildings F and U. However, the station is run in accordance with F.C.C. rules and regulations.
-Positions available to interested students include announcers, engineers, news personnel, copywriters, sports staff, and management personnel.
+The station is a closed circuit system operating within the College Center and other buildings on campus.
+The station, however, is run in accordance with F.C.C. rules and regulations.
+Positions available to interested students include announcers, engineers, news personnel, music staff, sports staff, and management personnel.
 No experience is necessary.
 Training will be provided for all positions.
-Interested students should contact the station in the College Center, A331, or extension 488.
+Interested students should contact WHCM in the College Center, A331, or extension 488.